-For example, antiretroviral therapy (ART) means that the amount of virus in the blood can now be reduced to undetectable levels.
-At these levels, it does not harm the body, and it cannot be passed on to another person.
+For example, antiretroviral therapy can reduce the amount of virus in the body to undetectable levels.
+When this happens, the virus cannot harm the body or pass on to another person.

-In addition, the use of pre-exposure prophylaxis (PrEP) offers a high level of protection by stopping the virus from passing through the body, even if exposure occurs.
-It is a pill that can be taken regularly by those who have a higher risk of exposure.
+In addition, pre-exposure prophylaxis (PrEP) medication offers a high level of protection by stopping the virus from taking hold if exposure occurs.

 - rectal fluids

 - vaginal fluids

 - breast milk